dlang/DIPs/DIPs/DIP1xxx-YS.md

 ## Abstract

-This proposal presents a way to annotate function arguments.
-Annotating a function argument with the corresponding parameter name can clarify the argument's intended purpose and improve code readability.
+This document proposes an approach to allowing named arguments, i.e. the annotatation of function arguments with the corresponding parameter names, in the D programming language.
+Naming arguments can clarify an argument's intended purpose and improve code readability.

 ### Reference